Brooke Lierman: Transportation

-Lierman introduced legislation in the 2019 legislative session that would give counties the ability to prohibit the construction of toll roads, highways, or bridges without the consent of a majority of the affected counties.
-She reintroduced this legislation in 2020.
-Lierman also introduced a bill that would boost funding for statewide bicycle infrastructure.
-The bill passed but was vetoed by Governor Hogan on May 24, 2019.
+During the 2019 legislative session, Lierman introduced a bill that would give counties the ability to prohibit the construction of toll roads, highways, or bridges without the consent of a majority of the affected counties.
+She also introduced legislation to boost funding for statewide bicycle infrastructure, which passed but was vetoed by Governor Hogan.

-Lierman introduced legislation in the 2020 legislative session that would increase funding for bus and subway maintenance.
-The bill passed the Maryland House of Delegates by a vote of 95-36.

-Lierman introduced legislation in the 2021 legislative session that would increase funding for the state's bus and rail budget by $757 million.
-The bill passed but was vetoed by Governor Hogan on May 28, 2021.
-The Maryland General Assembly voted to override the gubernatorial veto during its special legislative session in December 2021.
+During the 2020 legislative session, Lierman introduced a bill that would increase funding for bus and subway maintenance.
+The bill passed the Maryland House of Delegates by a vote of 95–36.
+During the 2021 legislative session, Lierman introduced legislation to increase funding for the state's bus and rail budget by $757 million, which passed but was vetoed by Governor Hogan.
+The Maryland General Assembly voted to override Hogan's veto during its special legislative session in December 2021.

 Personal life

 Lierman is married to Eben Hansel, a real estate attorney who she had met while they were both students at Dartmouth College.
-The couple married on September 19, 2010.
+The couple married on September 19, 2009.
 Together, they have two children and live in Fell's Point, Baltimore.
+She is Catholic.